Flutter vs Xamarin Cross-Platform Mobile Development Compared

 Although Xamarin’s use of native UI components is a good thing, it comes with a cost, as platforms are updated regularly, and this may take longer for the framework to adjust to the new versions.
 This also makes Xamarin only suitable for logic code sharing but not ideal for UI code reuse.
 On top of that, we’d recommend using native modules to handle heavy graphics such as games and animations.

 Flutter uses built-in widgets and doesn’t use native UI components.
 Widgets then are expected to be further customized with regard to the platform you’re building UI for.
 Currently, Flutter suggests a variety of layouts, foundation widgets, and platforms to create graphics and support 2D APIs, gestures, effects, animation, and other features.
 While Flutter UI features are still in development, they have the potential to evolve into a powerful UI-building environment.
-Additionally, Flutter comes with Material Design components.
-It’s Google, after all.
+Additionally, Flutter comes with Material Design and Cupertino components.

 The hot reload feature in Flutter helps developers build UIs, experiment, and add different features as well as detect and fix bugs quickly with no loss of state on emulators.
 Developers can also access native features such as 3rd Party SDKs and Libraries and reuse existing native code (Swift, Objective C, Java, and Kotlin).